4 Best Portable USB Audio Interfaces – Studio Essentials – Updated

 The most reliable one would be Scarlett 2i2, but others come with their unique features that the Focusrite interface doesn’t have.
 Therefore, I suggest getting the one that looks the most appealing to you.

-If you want to have a little mixer on your device to look more professional and have more flexibility, go for the Alesis music interface.
+If you want to have a little mixer on your device to look more professional and have more flexibility, go for the Alesis music interface (Do you know how to mix music properly?).

 Or you plan on traveling a lot, or you have kids who can drop it by accident, go for the more durable PreSonus AudioBox.